apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Huge Apophis Asteroid on Collision Course With Earth?**
+**Jack Black's Tenacious D band cancels Australia tour after comments on Trump shooting**

-You can read more about it [here](https://greekreporter.com/2024/07/17/huge-apophis-asteroid-on-collision-course-with-earth/).
+You can read more about it [here](https://www.reuters.com/world/jack-blacks-tenacious-d-band-cancels-australia-tour-after-comments-trump-2024-07-17/).

 ## Requirements
 - Python 3.8